-The good news is you can book most of Alaska’s partner airlines online, with the exception of Cathay Pacific and LATAM.
+The good news is you can book most of Alaska’s partner airlines online.
 If you want to book flights on those airlines, you should use a different oneworld award search engine, like the British Airways or Qantas website, then call Alaska once you find the seat you want.

 While these partners cover just about every continent, you’ll notice there are strengths and weaknesses.
-You have the most options for flights to Asia between Cathay Pacific, Japan Airlines and Korean Air, while Europe is much more limited.
-Sure, you can fly American Airlines (if you can find award space) or British Airways (if you’re willing to pay those fees) but your choices are not as good.
+You have the most options for flights to Asia between Cathay Pacific, Japan Airlines, Korean Air and Singapore Airlines, while Europe is much more limited.
+Sure, you can fly American Airlines (if you can find award space) or British Airways (if you’re willing to pay excessive fuel surcharges) but your choices are not as good.

-That said, it’s possible to get to every inhabited continent with Alaska Airlines miles.
+That said, it’s possible to visit every inhabited continent with Alaska Airlines miles.
 And the award prices are very reasonable.

 Let’s look at a few ways you could use Alaska Airlines miles to travel to Bangkok, a popular city among travelers of all kinds.
-Obviously Alaska Airlines doesn’t fly from the US to Thailand, but partner airlines can get you there.
+Alaska Airlines doesn’t fly from the U.S. to Thailand, but partner airlines can get you there.